-As you add new software and data files, you should back up your system on a regular basis to maintain a reasonably current backup.
+As you add new software and data files, you should continue to back up your system on a regular basis to maintain a reasonably current backup.
 Back up your system at the following times:

-- At regularly scheduled times - NOTE: Set reminders to back up your information periodically. - Before the computer is repaired or restored - Before you add or modify hardware or software
+- On a regularly scheduled basis - NOTE: Set reminders to back up your information periodically. - Before the computer is repaired or restored - Before you add or modify hardware or software